-Moraira is a village of exceptional beauty, with no high rise buildings, magnificent views out to sea and the main beach backed by greenery and pines.
+Moraira is a village of exceptional beauty and magnificent views out to sea with the main beach backed by greenery and pines.
 The town hall work hard to keep the town clean and tidy, and a stroll around Moraira is truly a pleasure.
 There are pedestrian areas that are well lit at night, fountains, beach front bars and restaurants and plenty of stylish boutiques to shop in.
 Nightlife is refined and pleasant, with most bars and restaurants having an outdoor terrace where you can while away the evening.

 The village extends into several tasteful urbanisations on its outskirts, where there are plenty of properties to choose from.
 Most of these locations are set in quiet areas and are within walking distance of the town and beaches.

 Local fiestas are held in summer, which are a real taste of Spanish life.
 Everyone joins in and there is partying, fireworks, music, dancing and food well into the night.
 This gives you the perfect opportunity to mix with the local community and join in with what the Spanish do well – partying!

 Although Moraira is a growing town there are many building restrictions on the size and type of property that can be built, meaning it will remain unspoilt.
 If you’re planning to buy land and build a property don’t let this put you off as one of Watkins Wilson’s specialities is the understanding of local building regulations.

 The heart of the town is walking distance from the main beach and port.
 Whether you want a quick coffee in one of the town’s excellent coffee bars, a lunch at a bargain price or a special dinner that samples the delicious fresh local food, Moraira has a wide variety of international cuisine to suit all tastes and budgets.
 Of course, all washed down with some of the finest tasting wines produced from the vineyards of the local valleys.